 In order to give students all the tools they need to deliver a world class presentation, we have developed a number of resources to assist in the creation, presentation and execution of your Showcase Presentation.
 Please review the following information and submit today!

 For this years Regional Showcase Submissions, we want students to submit programming concepts completed during the 2020 school year, or those being executed in the 2021 school year.
-Although we recognize that schools have amazing programming that have been put on hold due to COVID-19, we urge schools not to present on programming that will not be completed this year.
+Although we recognize that schools have amazing programming that have been put on hold due to COVID-19, we encourage schools to present on programming that will not be completed this year.
 Instead, focus on the accomplishments, adaptations and creative planning that has allowed your school to be successful during this school year.
+Traditional program concepts welcome!

 - All Showcase presentations will be delivered via Zoom (read below for more instructions on how to create your zoom link)